 - Wear what you’re comfortable in

-- With a few guidelines.
-You do not have to wear booty shorts (but you can if you want to).
-Classes are fitness-based and you will get a workout, so you would probably be most comfortable wearing well-fitting gym clothing.
+- You do not have to wear booty shorts (but you can if you want to).
+Most people are most comfortable wearing well-fitting gym clothing.
 For most beginner classes, you will benefit from having the skin on your knees, armpits, and inner thigh uncovered to achieve some of the basic pole moves.

 - We highly recommend wearing leggings/sweats and a shirt or sweater during the warm up section of the class.
 This will help your body properly warm up to be most safe during the main part of class.